edofrederix/briscola/README.md

 while keeping parallel communication at a minimum.
 Briscola uses OpenFOAM for primitive data types, simple IO, parallel communication and compilation.
-Note that from OpenFOAM, Briscola requires only the libOpenFOAM, libPstream and libOSspecific header files and libraries to be available.
+Note that from OpenFOAM, Briscola requires only the libOpenFOAM, libPstream and libOSspecific header files and libraries.

 ## Developers